 Select the target CHARON version from the "Executable" drop-down list and press the "Apply" button:

-By default, virtual machine is created with the latest CHARON executable image version installed on the system.
-To change the version of the executable image for the VM: choose the desired executable image from the list box below, press the <Apply> button, restart the VM.
+installed on t he system.
+To change the version of the executable image for the V M: choose the d esired executable image from the list box below, press the <apply></apply> button, restart the VM.